 Imagine having a mental illness, but you don’t know it.
 Now, envision this condition contributing to addiction–but you don’t realize that, either.
 For people struggling with co-occurring disorders, this is a daily reality.
-Within the rehab setting, it’s possible to address both the substance abuse and the mental health disorder.
+Within the rehab setting, it’s possible to address both the substance abuse and mental health disorder.

 Which Came First?

 It reminds of the question regarding the chicken or the egg.
 Which came first?
 With co-occurring disorders, typically the mental health condition comes first.
 It affects the likelihood of someone falling victim to addiction.

 That said, it’s also possible for substance abuse to create a mental health challenge.
 Even if addiction doesn’t necessarily cause it, substances can create conditions that allow it to come to the forefront.
 What makes it so difficult for people dealing with the situation is the fact that it’s difficult to diagnose.
 It takes a seasoned therapist to recognize the complex symptoms that are the hallmarks of these conditions.

 For example, if you have a mental illness, you may look to alcohol or opiates as a way to self-medicate.
 Dulling or quieting intrusive thoughts or feelings in this manner can make it seem as though you’re doing better.
 But in reality, your mental health condition gets worse.
 The vicious cycle completes when your dependence on drugs or alcohol intensifies as you try to get relief.

 Recovery requires a whole person approach.
 It’s foolhardy to address a substance abuse problem but leave a dual diagnosis alone.
 In so doing, it sets up the client for a relapse in a relatively short time.
 While a mental health problem may not cause addiction, it certainly paves the way for it.